unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 >
 > We can keep the network architecture unchanged (2 dense layers + a one-node output layer) and only play with the number of nodes per layer.
 > Try to lower the number of nodes in one or both of the two dense layers and observe the changes to the training and validation losses.
+> If time is short: Suggestion is to run one network with only 10 and 5 nodes in the first and second layer.
 >
 > * Is it possible to get rid of overfitting this way?
 > * Does the overall performance suffer or does it mostly stay the same?